Lisandru Tramoni: Club career

 Tramoni made his professional debut for AC Ajaccio in a 2–1 Ligue 2 loss to Troyes on 21 December 2019, at the age of 16.

 He successively signed with Cagliari, with whom he played only at youth level.

 On 18 August 2022, Tramoni moved to Pisa, signing a four-year contract with the Tuscan club.

+On 27 July 2025, Tramoni signed a three-season contract with Zürich in Switzerland.

 Personal life

 Tramoni is the younger brother of the footballer Mattéo Tramoni.

+In March 2024, Tramoni formally became an Italian citizen, thus becoming eligible to play internationally for Italy as well.